survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 ## Code Consistency

-Even though *Linting* and formatting the code in a specific way help, there are aspects that the default solutions won't capture entirely.
-A good example of this is **conceptual code consistency**.
-Formatting makes code look consistent but it can still be conceptually inconsistent.
+**Code consistency** can be characterized as follows:

+* Does the code look similar everywhere?
+* Are the programming patterns used consistent with each other?
+* Is the naming consistent?

+Code formatting answers the first problem.
+Linting can help with the second one although it might not capture it entirely.
+Consistency of naming is another difficult one as it's related to **conceptual code consistency**.

 For example, it could have `FooLoader` and `BarThatLoadsFoo` abstractions.
 Both refer to the same concept in different ways.